Create a L2TP VPN

 Prev Next

-This guide covers the creation of a native L2TP connection for Windows.
+This guide covers the creation of a native L2TP VPN connection.
+These can be used natively by MacOS and Windows devices.

 • Creating a User Group and assigning Users